cetz-package/cetz/src/draw/shapes.typ

   },)
 }

-/// Draw a Catmull-Rom curve through a set of points
+/// Draw a Catmull-Rom curve through a set of points.
 ///
-/// The curves tension can be adjusted using the style key `tension`.
+/// #example(```
+/// catmull((0,0), (1,1), (2,-1), (3,0), tension: .4, stroke: blue)
+/// catmull((0,0), (1,1), (2,-1), (3,0), tension: .5, stroke: red)
+/// ```)
 ///
+/// = parameters
+///
+/// *Style Root* `catmull`\
+/// *Style Keys*
+///   #show-parameter-block("tension", "float", [I need a description], default: 0.5)
+///   Supports marks.
+///
 /// *Anchors*
-///   / `"start"`: First point
-///   / `"end"`: Last point
-///   / `"pt-<n>"`: Nth point (n is an integer starting at 0)
+///   / start: The position of the start of the curve.
+///   / end: The position of the end of the curve.
+///   / pt-n: The nth given position (0 indexed so "pt-0" is equal to "start")
 ///
-/// *Style Root* `catmull`
-///
-/// - ..pts-style (coordinate,style): List of points to run the curve through.
+/// - ..pts-style (coordinate,style): Positional arguments should be coordinates that the curve should pass through.
+Named arguments are for styling.
-///   Accepts style key-value pairs.
-/// - close (bool): Auto-close the curve
+/// - close (bool): Closes the curve with a straight line between the start and end of the curve.
-/// - name (none,string): Element name
+/// - name (none,string):
 #let catmull(..pts-style, close: false, name: none) = {
   let (pts, style)  = (pts-style.pos(), pts-style.named())